User Control

 What types of feedback mechanisms enhance user control?

 Feedback mechanisms that enhance user control include visual cues, auditory signals, haptic feedback and progress indicators.
-Visual cues, such as highlights or animations, direct users' attention to changes or important features, helping them understand their interactions' effects.
-Auditory signals, like beeps or chimes, provide immediate feedback on actions, and confirm that the system has received the user's input.
+Visual cues—like highlights or animations—direct users' attention to changes or important features, so helping them understand their interactions' effects.
+Auditory signals—like beeps or chimes—give them immediate feedback on actions, and confirm that the system’s received the user's input.

-Haptic feedback, or vibrations, offer a tactile response to touch interactions, making the digital experience more tangible.
-For instance, when a user presses a button on a touchscreen, a slight vibration can simulate the feeling of pressing a physical button, confirming the action without looking.
+Haptic feedback—or vibrations—offer a tactile response to touch interactions.
+For instance, when a user presses a button on a touchscreen, a slight vibration can simulate the feeling of pressing a physical button—so confirming the action for the user without their needing to look.

-Progress indicators, such as loading bars or spinning icons, inform users about the status of their requests or the loading time, reducing uncertainty and frustration during wait times.
-These indicators help users understand that the system is working on their command, preventing repeated inputs or abandonment.
+Progress indicators—like loading bars or spinning icons—inform users about the status of their requests or the loading time.
+These help users understand that the system’s working on their command—and so keeping them from having to make repeated inputs or abandoning the interface.

 Professor Alan Dix explains touch and haptics in user interfaces: